PastVu/pastvu/README.md

 1. Copy `config/local.config.js.example` into `config/local.config.js`.
 Default configuration is located in `default.config.js` file, it's just a JavaScript file, and its object is passed to the local.config.js as an argument.
 You can modify any of the props and return the final version of the config.
 Remember, don't change `default.config.js` unless you are altering the default project configuration for a purpose. `config/local.config.js.` is in .gitignore and you can change it locally as much as you want without affecting others.

+2. Depending on the `hostname` prop in your local.config.js, you should modify your hosts file to associate that domain with your localhost.
+There are different ways to modify hosts file on different OS that you can google, for example, on macos you do `sudo nano /etc/hosts`.
+And assuming you have the default setting `mypastvu.com`, you need to update hosts file with

+    `127.0.0.1       localhost mypastvu.com`

-2. Go to [ethereal.email](https://ethereal.email) and press `Create Ehereal Account` button.
+3. Go to [ethereal.email](https://ethereal.email) and press `Create Ehereal Account` button.
 Now copy the result parameters to the `mail` section of your local config file, like this:
     ```javascript
     mail: {
         type: 'SMTP',